aiven/devportal/docs/products/mysql/howto/enable-slow-queries.rst

 .. warning::

-    Aiven managed Mysql services use table output for the slow query log.
+    Aiven managed MySQL services use table output for the slow query log.
-    This means that the slow query log will not work on a read-only replica.
+    This means that the slow query log will not function on a read-only replica.

 Simulate slow queries
 ---------------------